 Our relationship with UEA goes beyond the validation process.
 We are constantly working with the University to explore and develop articulated progression routes to Bachelor and Higher Degrees.

-You can apply for a UEA campus card that will give you access to the University library facilities 24 hours per day, seven days per week.
-Details of the application process are to be found here.
+After your enrolment you will be issued with a UEA campus card which will give you access to the University library 24 hours per day, seven days per week.